Ariiivv/Ariiivv/README.md

 ## 🧠 Closing

-Focused on building systems, not just applications.
+Focused on building systems, not just writing code.